Florin-Lazar-Personal/vacation-hire/SolutionArchitecture.md

 > - __Asset Administration API__: for asset validation.
 > - __Pricing API__: for pricing rule associations with rented asset, damages or missing characteristics.

+### Invoicing
+> **Responsibilities:**
+> - Allows generation of invoices for rental process.
+> - Integrates with __Rental API__ for invoice generation based on the details of a rental.
+> - Integrates with __Pricing API__ for the calculation of actual costs during the invoice generation.
+> - Manages the invoice lifecycle, including knowing when an invoice is paid by means of external synchronization via integration events.
+> - Keeps an audit trail for the invoice changes.
+>
+> **Associated microservice:**
+> - __Invoicing API__: developed in .NET Core using ASP.NET Core API.
+Data persistence: SQL Server.
+ORM: Entity Framework Core.
+>
+> **Depends on:**
+> - __Identity API__: for access token validation.
+> - __Rental API__: for getting the rental details upon invoice generation.
+> - __Pricing API__: for pricing rule associations with rented asset, damages or missing characteristics.

+### Payment processing
+> **Responsibilities:**
+> - Integrates with __Invoicing API__ for the payment initiation.
+> - Allows online payments by integrating with an external payment service.
+The integration must be pluggable, so that the payment service integration can be switched from one provider to another, without affecting the service contract.
+> - Exposes webhooks that can be used for getting notified about transactions approval status.
+> - Keeps track of the transactions lifecycle.
+> - Keeps an audit trail for the transaction status changes.
+>
+> **Associated microservice:**
+> - __Payment API__: developed in .NET Core using ASP.NET Core API.
+Data persistence: SQL Server.
+ORM: Entity Framework Core.
+>
+> **Depends on:**
+> - __Identity API__: for access token validation.
+> - __Invoicing API__: for the payment initiation.

+### Exchange rates for price conversions
+> **Responsibilities:**
+> - Allows obtaining exchange rates between currencies by integrating with an external exchange rate service.
+The integration must be pluggable, so that the payment service integration can be switched from one provider to another, without affecting the service contract.
+> - Keeps track of the currency exchanges performed, their timestamp and exchange rate provider for traceability.
+>
+> **Associated microservice:**
+> - __Exchange Rate API__: developed in .NET Core using ASP.NET Core API.
+Data persistence: SQL Server.
+ORM: Entity Framework Core.
+>
+> **Depends on:**
+> - __Identity API__: for access token validation.

 ## Dependency Diagram
 ![DependencyDiagram](/img/VacationHire-Dependency-Diagram-v1.svg)